Fermions Tunneling from Higher-Dimensional Reissner-Nordstr\"om Black Hole: Semiclassical and Beyond Semiclassical

 \section{Abstract}

-Based on semiclassical tunneling method, our focus is charged fermions tunneling from higher-dimensional Reissner-Nordstr\"{o}m black hole.
-We first simplify the Dirac equation via semiclassical approximation, and then obtain a semiclassical Hamilton-Jacobi equation.
+Based on semiclassical tunneling method, we focus on charged fermions tunneling from higher-dimensional Reissner-Nordstr\"{o}m black hole.
+We first simplify the Dirac equation by semiclassical approximation, and then a semiclassical Hamilton-Jacobi equation is obtained.
 Using the Hamilton-Jacobi equation, we study the Hawking temperature and fermions tunneling rate at the event horizon of the higher-dimensional Reissner-Nordstr\"{o}m black hole spacetime.
 Finally, the correct entropy is calculation by the method beyond semiclassical approximation.

 \textbf{Keywords:} Higher Dimensional Reissner-Nordstr\"{o}m Black Hole, Hawking radiation, Dirac Equation

 \textbf{PACS numbers:} 04.70.Dy, 04.62.+v, 03.65.Sq